 SCAMwatch is warning consumers to be cautious of any unsolicited offers they may receive and not to provide their credit card or personal details over the phone.
 Not only is it nearly impossible to obtain refunds from unscrupulous traders, you may also be helping these scammers commit identity fraud.

-Report the matter to the ACCC Infocentre on 1300 302 502 or visit the report a scam page on SCAMwatch.
+Report the matter via the report a scam page on SCAMwatch.